-Alice Sullivan is a teacher and aspiring writer based in Prague.
+Alice Sullivan is a teacher and writer based in Prague.
 She writes about mental health, intersectional feminism, and travel.

 There is a stigma around talking about mental health.
 Yes, it is acceptable to advocate for mental health and encourage self-care now.
 However, the ugly side of many mental illnesses is frequently overlooked.

 I am getting more confident to talk openly about my mental health, but it can still be a struggle getting others to actually understand.
 I may not pretend to have a sickness bug to avoid confronting my boss about a mental health day anymore, but it still feels frowned upon to admit to having some of the lesser-known symptoms.

 In the lockdown, everyone was feeling a bit down whether you had existing depression or not, and in some ways that brought more understanding and awareness to taking care of our mental health.